LGBTQ rights in the United Kingdom: Demographics

 The 2021 census found that 3.2% of people in United Kingdom identified as LGBT.

 In 2012, the percentage of the UK population identifying as gay, lesbian or bisexual was 1.5% and increased to 2.0% in 2017.
-The 16 to 24 age group were the most likely to identify as LGB in 2017 with 4.2%.
+The 16 to 24 age group were the most likely to identify as lesbian, gay, or bisexual (LGB) in 2017 with 4.2%.

 A 2010 Integrated Household Survey estimated 1.5% of people in the UK identify themselves as gay, lesbian or bisexual – far lower than previous estimates of 5–7%.
 Interpreting the statistics, an Office for National Statistics (ONS) spokesperson said, "Someone may engage in sexual behaviour with someone of the same sex but still not perceive themselves as gay."
 According to YouGov, however, studies such as that of the Integrated Household Survey underestimate the true proportion of the population that is LGBT as they use a face-to-face methodology, and non-heterosexual people are less willing to disclose their sexual orientation to an interviewer.
 YouGov itself estimates, based on its panel, which was inquired via an online questionnaire, that the proportion of LGBT people in the UK is 7%.
 Estimates of the size of the trans population in the UK is between 65,000 and 300,000.
 The size of the transsexual population or people experiencing gender dysphoria was estimated at between 2,400 and 10,500.
 Stonewall concludes that it is hard to define the LGBT population of the UK because some LGBT people are not out.